Requirements for International Students

 Please Note: new waiver requirements for 2017-18 require all plans to be filed with the Pennsylvania Department of Insurance, or be approved by the Penn State Student Health Insurance Office and accompanied by a letter of financial guarantee for services not covered from the plan sponsor.
 This will eliminate short-term International Standards Organization (ISO) plans.
 In addition, Penn State students will no longer be eligible to purchase health insurance plans through Student Medicover, as part of a new agreement with United Healthcare Student Resources.

-For dependents: Please note that international dependent waivers must be completed through the Student Health Insurance office.
-Students needed to come in to Student Health Insurance office to pick up the Fall Dependent Waiver Application Form and/or the Spring Dependent Waiver Application Form.
+For dependents: International dependent waivers must be completed through the Student Health Insurance office.
+Students need to visit the Student Health Insurance office in the Student Health Center in-person to pick up the Dependent Waiver Application Form.